Cowiche, Washington

 Cowiche (pronounced Cow-witch-ee) is a census-designated place and unincorporated community northwest of Yakima, Washington, near the eastern foothills of the Cascade Mountain range, in central Washington State (US).
 Cowiche, sometimes spelled Cowychee, is said to mean "footbridge between the valley and the mountains."
-The town had 428 people at the 2010 census.
+According to the 2020 census, the town had a population of 535, which is an increase from 428 at 2010.